geckobees/Automated-Video-Creation/README.md

-# Create a Reddit Story Video
+# Create a Brainrot Story Video

-##  You can have any video of your choice playing in the background.
+You can have any video of your choice playing in the background.
-this is just a project i made for fun, so I may update this in the future. all you gotta do is just put the background gameplay in and run the script!
+This is just a project i made for fun, so I may update this in the future.
+All you gotta do is just put the background gameplay in and run the script!

 ### dependencies:
 * assemblyai